tokenlens

 pnpm add tokenlens

 Tokenlens ships TypeScript types out of the box.
-Node.js 18+ (or a Fetch-compatible runtime) is required for the default OpenRouter loader.
+Node.js 18+ (or a Fetch-compatible runtime) is required for the hosted catalogs (OpenRouter default, models.dev, Vercel, etc.).

 2. Quick usage (standalone helpers)